 With Walmart ads, advertisers have access to one of the frontrunners for retail and e-commerce.
 While the company came late in the game, Walmart eventually released an advertising platform to compete with other giant companies like Amazon and Google.

 The question then becomes: how much do these Walmart ads cost?

-With such a competitive, yet successful platform, it can be difficult to digest the costs or how it operates.
-This is simply because no platform is quite the same.
-Taking a closer look at the costs and the operational aspects, advertisers will be able to better understand how they’ll be investing ad dollars for the brands they represent.
+With such a competitive and successful platform, it can be difficult to digest cost and how it operates.
+This is because no platform is quite the same.
+Examining costs and operational aspects, advertisers can better understand to invest ad budgets for brands they represent.

 Why Advertise with Walmart Ads?

-The main reason is the shopper’s overlap.
-According to Walmart Media Group, over 57% of Amazon buyers also shop on Walmart.com and a whopping 90% of Americans shop at Walmart.
-By advertising on Walmart, brands have the ample opportunity to increase their market share.
-More exposure will increase the possibility for shoppers to purchase the product.
+The main reason brands should consider advertising with Walmart is that retail shoppers often overlap.
+According to Walmart Media Group, over 57% of Amazon buyers also shop on Walmart.com, and 90% of Americans shop at Walmart.
+By advertising on Walmart, brands have ample opportunity to increase their market share.
+More exposure increases the possibility for shoppers to make a purchase.

-These are the following additional reasons to advertise with Walmart.
+These are additional reasons to advertise with Walmart:

 - Boost new seller performance

 - Aid struggling SKUs

 For your Walmart ads to run successfully, consider hiring a Walmart ads agency to manage your auction ads.
 They run off a first bid auction system, meaning the winning bid in an auction is the max cost-per-click (CPC) bid.
 Competitors like Amazon use second bid auctions, so unlike Walmart, the winning bid might be one penny over the second-highest.